-Most of us have heard that intuitive-based living can lead to more confident, effective, and true-to-self lifestyle choices, creating natural alignments in our relationships, careers, and even physical health.
+Most of us have heard that intuitive-based living can create natural alignments in our relationships, careers, and even our physical health.
 The emphasis on intuition is gaining traction in the scientific community as well, with plenty of studies laying the groundwork for a rational explanation for intuition and further demonstrating that our conscious thoughts represent a mere fraction of what our brains are capable of.

 Why then, in the face of so much evidence, is it still so difficult for us to trust intuition?
 What is preventing us from incorporating this pivotal sense into our lives, and how can we overcome that resistance?